namsral/apicius/README.md

 #### Upload your images and signatures to a GutHub release page

-To upload your images to a GitHub release page you'll need to setup your GitHub environment, see the `environemnt` file.
+To upload your images to a GitHub release page you'll need to setup your GitHub environment, see the `environment` file.

     $ vi ./environment
     ...